andrewferlitsch/Gap/docs/tutorials/computer_vision.md

 In batch mode, the entire training set can be ran through the neural network as a single pass, prior to backward propagation and updating the weights using gradient descent.
 This is known as 'batch gradient descent'.

-When the `split` property is used as a getter, it returns the image data and corresponding labels for the training and test set similar to using sci-learn's `train_test_split()` function.
+When the `split` property is used as a getter, it returns the image data and corresponding labels for the training and test set similar to using sci-learn's `train_test_split()` function, as numpy arrays, and the labels are one hot encoded.
 In the example below:

 + The dataset is split into 20% test and 80% training.
 + The `X_train` and `X_test` is the list of machine learning ready data, as numpy arrays, of the corresponding training and test images.